Shaheena Banu, Nasimudeen R. Jabir, Nanjappa C. Manjunath,

 ª 2014 Production and hosting by Elsevier B.V. on behalf of King Saud University.

-Due to its high prevalence and potential deleterious effects, type 2 diabetes mellitus (T2DM) continues to be a major medical concern worldwide, especially in the developing countries (Zimmet, 2011).
-Despite remarkable growth in this field of research, the diabetes occurrence has been increasing very rapidly with uncontrolled causative factors.
-Recent report suggests that approx. 150 million people worldwide are affected with diabetes and this number is expected to rise up to 300 million by the year 2025 (Kumar et al., 2012).
+Due to its high prevalence and potential deleterious effects, type 2 diabetes mellitus (T2DM) continues to be a major medical concern worldwide, especially in developing countries (Zimmet, 2011).
+Despite remarkable growth in this field of research, diabetes occurrence has been increasing very rapidly with uncontrolled causative factors.
+A recent report suggests that approx. 150 million people worldwide are affected by diabetes and this number is expected to rise up to 300 million by the year 2025 (Kumar et al., 2012).
 The diabetic paradigm in India is also increasing rapidly and is expected to reach approx. 57.2 million by the year 2025 (Kumar et al., 2012).
 Some promising developments in the last decade in understanding the pathophysiology of T2DM have fueled new approaches toward its therapy and management.
 Recently, the usage of some naturally derived phytochemicals for the treatment of T2DM has been highlighted in the literature (Bulku et al., 2010; Dembinska-Kiec et al., 2008; Leiherer et al., 2013).

-T2DM is a metabolic disorder of the endocrine system, primarily characterized by glycemic imbalance, which stimulates several metabolic turbulence and ultimately results into oxidative stress and chronic inflammation (American Diabetes Association, 2010).
-Uncontrolled hyperglycemia could also result in many chronic impediments such as micro-vascular complications like neuropathy, stroke and peripheral vascular disease (Cade, 2008).
-Medical complications of T2DM on the central nervous system such as increased risk of Alzheimer’s disease and vascular dementia have also been reported (Banu et al., 2013; Helzner et al., 2009; Jabir et al., 2014; Kamal et al., 2014).
+T2DM is a metabolic disorder of the endocrine system, primarily characterized by glycemic imbalance, which stimulates several metabolic turbulence and ultimately results in oxidative stress and chronic inflammation (American Diabetes Association, 2010).
+Uncontrolled hyperglycemia could also result in many chronic impediments such as micro-vascular complications like neuropathy, stroke, and peripheral vascular disease (Cade, 2008).
+Medical complications of T2DM on the central nervous system such as the increased risk of Alzheimer’s disease and vascular dementia have also been reported (Banu et al., 2013; Helzner et al., 2009; Jabir et al., 2014; Kamal et al., 2014).
 Glycemic control is a primary concern in diabetic care as its impairment leads to several complications and mess up the prognosis among hospitalized diabetic patients (Kagansky et al., 2003; Solı´s et al., 2012; Turchin et al., 2009).
-Overall glycemic control could help and prevent the onset as well as delay in the progression of long term complications of diabetes.
+Overall glycemic control could help and prevent the onset as well as delay in the progression of long-term complications of diabetes.
 It also reduces morbidity and mortality of patients suffering from this disease (Solı´s et al., 2012).
-The abnormal insulin secretion by b-cells in response to a meal, impaired hepatic glucose production and defective glucose uptake by peripheral insulin-sensitive tissues (skeletal muscles) result into postprandial hyperglycemia (PPG), which is a serious issue in the management of glycemic patients.
+The abnormal insulin secretion by b-cells in response to a meal, impaired hepatic glucose production, and defective glucose uptake by peripheral insulin-sensitive tissues (skeletal muscles) results in postprandial hyperglycemia (PPG), which is a serious issue in the management of glycemic patients.
 Moreover, control of the PPG level is critical in the treatment of not only diabetic patients but also in individuals with impaired glucose tolerance (Huang et al., 2012).

-Recently, several treatment strategies for glycemic control have been implemented, viz. change in life style, diet therapy, use of synthetic and herbal agents (American Diabetes Association, 2011; Kumar et al., 2012; Painter et al., 2013).
-However, multiple medications are often needed to achieve adequate glycemic control in majority of the patients (American Diabetes Association, 2011; Painter et al., 2013; Rodbard et al., 2009).
+Recently, several treatment strategies for glycemic control have been implemented, viz. change in lifestyle, diet therapy, use of synthetic and herbal agents (American Diabetes Association, 2011; Kumar et al., 2012; Painter et al., 2013).
+However, multiple medications are often needed to achieve adequate glycemic control in the majority of the patients (American Diabetes Association, 2011; Painter et al., 2013; Rodbard et al., 2009).
 Due to their limited adverse effects, herbal agents have gained attention for the treatment of various diseases recently (Akilen et al., 2012; Kamboj et al., 2011; Kumar et al., 2012; Prince et al., 1998; Tabrez et al., 2013).
-The herbal agents as diabetic diet therapy could be quite effective in the management of carbohydrates in the normal diet.
+Herbal agents as diabetic diet therapy could be quite effective in the management of carbohydrates in the normal diet.
 One such agent, mulberry (Morus alba) plant leaf extracts have been reported to possess several beneficial effects against various diseases.
 Glycemic control by mulberry leaf extracts due to their therapeutic potential has also been reported in various animal models (Chan et al., 2013; Jaruchotikamol and Pannangpetch, 2013; Kim et al., 2011; Kwon et al., 2011; Sharma et al., 2010).
-As far as our knowledge goes, there is no literature available on the glucose lowering effect of mulberry tea.
+As far as our knowledge goes, there is no literature available on the glucose-lowering effect of mulberry tea.
 This is the first research article reporting the effect of mulberry tea in reducing the PPG level in T2DM patients.

 In this study design, follow-up diabetic patients taking oral anti-diabetic drugs were selected at Sri Jayadeva Institute of Cardiovascular Sciences and Research, Bangalore, India.
 Fasting blood glucose level was measured after routine standard breakfast and after consumption of 70 ml of mulberry tea with 1 teaspoon of sugar.
 The PPG levels were measured in total 48 patients after prior consent and Institutional ethics committee approval.
 Mulberry tea (Mulbericha green) was provided by Karnataka State Sericulture Research and Development Institute, Bangalore, India.